-Pick up artists, wannabe tough guys, and gym bros whose muscles have muscles have bastardized the phrase to a point where it seems impossible to agree on what it actually means to be an alpha male.
+Pick-up artists, wannabe tough guys, dominant individuals, and gym bros whose muscles have muscles have bastardized the phrase to a point where it seems impossible to agree on what it means to be an alpha male.

-When most people hear the phrase, their mind immediately conjures up images of a ripped bodybuilder with a fat bank account, a few models draped over his shoulders, and a palpable, aura of superiority with a dose of arrogance.
+When most people hear the phrase, their minds immediately conjure images of a dominant individual ripped bodybuilder with a fat bank account, a few models draped over his shoulders, and a palpable aura of superiority with a dose of arrogance.
 This typical alpha male archetype is often associated with assertive body language and the ability to make tough decisions effortlessly.

-Alpha males are often thought of as “knuckle draggers”…domineering, condescending, and boorish characters like Jordan Belfort, Hank Moody, or Don Draper.
+Alpha males are often considered “knuckle draggers”… domineering, condescending, and boorish characters like Jordan Belfort, Hank Moody, or Don Draper.
 But this stereotype doesn’t capture the true essence of what it means to embody the alpha archetype.

-It’s time to redefine what it means to be an “alpha male.”
+It’s time to redefine what it means to be a real “alpha male.”

-Today, more than ever before, the world needs real men (women would agree with this statement too).
-Men who marry the masculine and feminine energies together in a balanced and effective way.
-Men who are strong, but kind.
-Confident, but humble.
-Assertive, but at times gentle.
-Powerful, but tempered and calm.
+Today, more than ever before, the world needs real men (women would agree with this statement, too) – men who marry the masculine and feminine energies together in a balanced and effective way, men who are strong but kind, confident but humble, assertive but at times gentle, powerful but tempered and calm.
 These are the alpha men who represent the real alpha archetype.

 So let me explain exactly what I mean when using the term “alpha male.”

-To start, we must first dispel the myth that the alpha male is always the “pack leader”.
 Being an alpha male has nothing to do with comparison.
-It isn’t about being the biggest, richest, or best-looking guy in the room and it has nothing to do with how many women you’ve slept with, what car you drive, or how many inches your… biceps are.
+It isn’t about being the biggest, richest, or best-looking guy in the room, and it has nothing to do with how many women you’ve slept with, what car you drive, or how many inches your… biceps are.

-Sure, some alpha males are jacked like a bodybuilder, rich enough to buy their own NFL team, have strong leadership qualities, and are more charming and seductive than Casanova.
+Sure, some alpha males have physical prowess and are jacked like bodybuilders.
+They’re rich enough to buy their own NFL team, have strong leadership qualities, and are more charming and seductive than Casanova.
 But this isn’t always the case.